usman2x/azure-204/azure-vm.md

 Filter Inbound and Outbound traffice, Can apply rules on traffice.
 Assign public IP to connect outside the network.

 ### Remote Desktop Connection Manager

+### Resource Provisioning Steps
+There are different options available to provision the resources.
+1. Azure CLI
+2. PowerShell
+3. REST API
+4. Portal
+These are the options that we can use to request Azure Resource manager(ARM) to create the resources.
+Azure Resource manager(ARM) takes care of resource provisioning.
+We can also levereg another technique provided by ARM to build an ARM template for fast provisioning and deployment of resources.
+ARM template is a json file.

+#### 1. Create VNet and Assign Subnet
+In order to create VM you have to create VNet first so that we can assign sub net to our VM.
+If there is no VNet available in advance, Azure creates for you at time of VM creation.
+#### 2. Calculate VM pricing by Azure pricing calculator
+#### 3. Select Ubuntu Server 18.04 LTS
+#### 4. For Availability options, choose No infrastructure redundancy required.
+#### 5. Select Password base authentication
+#### 6. Using SSH connect the the VM